Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Introduction

-In this work, we propose a soft joint channel estimation and cooperative localization algorithm for UM-MIMO systems that can provide not only parameter estimates but also the corresponding confidence levels associated with these estimates.
-The proposed algorithm is specifically developed to tackle the challenges posed by the highly nonlinear spherical wave model in near-field channel estimation.
-Its objective is to achieve accurate and simultaneous channel estimation and localization in such scenarios.
-The main contributions are as follows: \begin{itemize} \item We propose a soft off-grid channel estimation algorithm for near-field UM-MIMO systems that is of low-complexity, tuning-free, and enjoys convergence guarantee.
-The proposed variational Newtonized near-field channel estimation (VNNCE) algorithm employs variational inference to transform the near-field channel estimation problem into an optimization problem.
-This approach utilizes a specially designed Newton gradient descent method for optimization.
-To ensure the convergence of the algorithm to the true solution, we introduce a novel near-field codebook that captures the unique characteristics of near-field channels and meets the requirements for convergence guarantee of the Newton's method. \item We present a soft cooperative localization algorithm for multiple-BS systems which is general, efficient, and robust.
-By leveraging the soft estimates obtained from the VNNCE algorithm, the proposed Gaussian fusion cooperative localization (GFCL) algorithm can not only infer the soft user position estimate based on a single BS, but also fuse them to obtain a new user position estimate with huge improvement of the localization accuracy.
-To further explore the potential of precise location estimation in channel estimation, we propose a joint architecture that mutually enhances both channel estimation and cooperative localization.
-This joint architecture allows for a seamless integration of channel estimation and cooperative localization, unlocking new possibilities for enhanced wireless communication systems. \item The performance of the proposed algorithms are investigated via simulations.
-Simulation results demonstrate that the proposed VNNCE algorithm outperforms the state-of-the-art baseline in terms of channel estimation accuracy, and the parameter estimates approach the Cramér\textendash Rao lower bound (CRLB).
-In a given practical system, the GFCL algorithm enhances the localization accuracy from the meter-level to the millimeter-level.
-Moreover, the exact localization provides additional gains for channel estimation in the proposed joint architecture to approach the theoretical limitation. \end{itemize} The rest of this paper is organized as follows.
+In this work, we address the intertwined challenges of near-field channel estimation and cooperative localization in UM-MIMO systems operating under spherical wavefronts.
+The main contributions are summarized as follows: \begin{itemize} \item We develop a Variational Newtonized Near-field Channel Estimation (VNNCE) algorithm that reformulates the nonlinear estimation problem via variational inference and solves it using a specially tailored Newton-type optimization algorithm.
+To ensure convergence for the individual path refinement stage, we introduce a novel near-field codebook that explicitly accounts for the curvature of spherical wavefronts and meets the requirements for convergence guarantee of Newton\textquoteright s method.
+The resulting algorithm is tuning-free, computationally efficient, and enjoys local convergence guarantees for the refinement stage, addressing a key limitation of existing off-grid methods. \item Building on the soft channel estimates from the VNNCE algorithm, we propose a Gaussian Fusion Cooperative Localization (GFCL) algorithm for multiple BSs networks.
+GFCL first generates per-BS soft position estimates and then fuses them in a statistically principled manner to significantly enhance localization accuracy.
+Moreover, we design a joint estimation\textendash localization architecture that enables bidirectional refinement: localization results feed back to improve channel estimation, while refined channel estimates further sharpen position inference.
+This closed-loop integration unlocks synergistic gains unattainable in decoupled designs. \item Simulation results demonstrate that the VNNCE algorithm achieves channel estimation accuracy approaching the Cram\'{e}r-Rao Lower Bound (CRLB) and outperforms the state-of-the-art baselines.
+In a practical near-field UM-MIMO system, the GFCL algorithm enhances localization accuracy from meter-level to millimeter-level precision.
+Moreover, the high-accuracy position estimates obtained from GFCL provide valuable side information that further refines channel estimation within the joint architecture, enabling performance to approach fundamental theoretical limits. \end{itemize} The rest of this paper is organized as follows.
 In Sec. \ref{sec:SystemModel}, we introduce the system model and the problem formulation.
-In Sec. \ref{sec:SCE}, the near-field soft channel estimation algorithm, i.e., the VNNCE algorithm, is provided.
-In Sec. \ref{sec:Codebook-Design}, the requirement of the near-field codebook is derived.
+In Sec. \ref{sec:SCE}, the near-field soft channel estimation algorithm, i.e., the VNNCE algorithm, is presented.
+In Sec. \ref{sec:Codebook-Design}, the requirements of the near-field codebook are derived.
 In Sec. \ref{sec:SCL}, the GFCL algorithm and the joint architecture are proposed.
 In Sec. \ref{sec:Simulation-Results}, the simulation results are provided to illustrate the advantages of our proposed algorithm and architecture.
 Finally, we conclude the paper in Sec. \ref{sec:Conclusions}.